banelin8814/Acupoint/README.md

 - Unit Tests
 - MVC Architecture

-## Getting Started

-1. Clone the repository.
-2. Install the required dependencies.
-3. Run the project in Xcode.
-4. Explore the AR experience and locate acupoints on your face and hands.

 ## Contributing

 We welcome contributions to enhance the Acupoint project.
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.